 Don’t double the size of your house if your house already is the same size as everyone of your neighbors.

 Think of the overall value of the neighborhood.
-If you exceed that value the surrounding home values will drag you down.
+If you exceed that value of the neighborhood, the surrounding home values will drag you down.
 If you reach that point seriously consider moving and buying the home that suits your current needs in a neighborhood that can support higher values.

 Stay Away From Highly Personal Choices and Trends